FINTLabs/fint-link-walker/README.md

 Edit the supplied `docker-compose.yml` to add OAuth credentials, and use `docker-compose up` to start.

+Open a browser at http://localhost:8082/swagger-ui.html

 ## Usage

-Launching this application starts a web server at port `8080` with the following endpoints:
+Launching this application starts a web server at port `8082` with the following endpoints:

 | Path                    | Method    | Description       |
 |-------------------------|-----------|-------------------|